clux/facemaulers/spine/gilgrin.md

 Arcs: isolate them so they can be taken on similarly.
 Solo battle is going to be tough.
 If they destroy it, they better fucking high-tail it.
 They might persuade him to check on the vault.

+Zoltan normally in charge against weaponry selection and mobilising defenses against drow incursions.

 ## Vault
 Meditation chamber is vault.
 Steel door in front.
+Big steel door and 4 fire giants patrolling it.
+Won't let anyone in.
+Magic barrier on door as well (prevent dragon leaving).
 [[gilgrin-vault]].